-First responders from Cornell University Police and Environment Health and Safety are available at all times to respond to emergencies on the Cornell campus.
-These units utilize the National Incident Management System and Incident Command System on scene to manage the incident and coordinate response with external agencies.
-The campus community can report on-campus emergencies by calling 911 from an on-campus telephone or 607.255.1111 from a cellular or off-campus telephone.
-Individuals can also use any outdoor Blue Light phone (situated throughout campus) or indoor designated emergency phone, or the Rave Guardian app to report a campus emergency.
+For situations that require immediate police, fire, or medical response to preserve life or property, the Cornell community can report Ithaca-campus emergencies by calling 911 from an on-campus telephone or 607.255.1111 from a cellular or off-campus telephone.
+Individuals can also use any outdoor Blue Light phone situated throughout campus or the Rave Guardian app to report a campus emergency.